 The above theories have their own strengths and limitations in application.
 To different countries and communities, their contextual conditions and characteristics may be very different.
 It is difficult to conclude one or two of theories better than the others.
-However, these theories can provide a typology for policy-makers, educators and researchers to consider conceptualization and implementation of strategies and measures to maximize the advantages of globalization and grow local knowledge and wisdom for the developments of individuals and the local community and to minimize the negative impacts of globalization on the local developments.
-Given the complexity of a country or a local community, it would be recommendable to consider the possible combinations of various theories in conceptualizing ways of fostering local knowledge and globalizing education.
+However, these theories can provide a typology for policy-makers, educators and researchers to consider conceptualization and implementation of strategies and measures to maximize the advantages of globalization and grow local knowledge and human development for the developments of individuals and the local community and to minimize the negative impacts of globalization on the local developments.
+Given the complexity of a country or a local community, it would be recommendable to consider the possible combinations of various theories in conceptualizing ways of fostering local knowledge and human development in globalizing education.

-According to the extents of the dependence of global knowledge and the orientation towards local values and culture, the characteristics of these theories can be roughly plotted as shown in Figure 5.
+According to the extents of the dependence of global knowledge and the orientation towards local values and culture, the characteristics of these theories can be roughly plotted as shown in Figure 4.
 The theories of amoeba and fungus have the least local orientation but stronger global dependence.
 Comparatively, the theories of tree, crystal, and birdcage have the stronger local orientation but weaker global dependence.
 The theory of DNA may rely between these two groups of theories.

-Figure 5: Characteristics of Multiple Theories
+Figure 4: Characteristics of Multiple Theories for Fostering Local Knowledge and Human Development